AXA Foundation for Occupational Benefits About the foundation

 Management

 The management is responsible for the operational management of the foundation, advises the Board of Trustees on strategic issues, and bears the responsibility for implementing the decisions of the Board of Trustees.
-It comprises two members appointed by the Board of Trustees.
+It comprises three members appointed by the Board of Trustees.

 • Sandra Gisin